SamarthBoranna/LFS-Parser/README.md

 # Parse\_LFS

-**Updates:**
-- Project updates will be added here.
-- Test cases will be released later this week.
-For now work on parsing the given image files in `sample_files`.

 File systems are the backbone of how data is stored, managed, and accessed on a disk.
 The log-structured file system (LFS) was developed in the early 1990s as a solution to common file system inefficiencies, particularly regarding write performance and sequential versus random I/O operations
 (see the textbook for why this is the case).
 LFS addresses these issues by buffering both data and metadata in memory and subsequently writing them in large sequential segments.
 This design leverages the disk's sequential bandwidth, significantly improving performance.

-In this project, you will develop a parser (`parse_lfs`) that reads an image file representing a log-structured file system on the disk.
+In this project, I developed a parser (`parse_lfs`) that reads an image file representing a log-structured file system on the disk.
 Your parser will extract and interpret the underlying structure and metadata from the LFS image and use this information to print the LFS tree.
 Additionally, your parser should be able to extract specified files from the LFS image and print their contents.